-Hence, for example, the growing popularity of MVP, design sprint, or scrum.
+Hence, the growing popularity of MVP, design sprint, or Scrum.
 In other words, the agile methodology is gaining ground every year.

-The agile methodology was born in the '90s in Silicon Valley, although the name itself did not appear officially until 2001.
-It was at that time that the “Agile Manifesto” was published, a set of principles to improve work on software projects.
+The agile methodology was born in the '90s in Silicon Valley, although the name did not appear officially until 2001.
+At that time, the "Agile Manifesto" was published, a set of principles to improve work on software projects.

 The manifesto claims that people and interactions are valued more than processes and tools and that working software is more important than detailed documentation.

-In turn, cooperation with the customer is more important than negotiating contracts, and responding to changes is more essential than implementing the established plan.
+In turn, cooperation with the customer is more important than negotiating contracts, and responding to changes is more important than implementing the established plan.